himeltechfi/cpp-string-manipulator/README.md

 ## About the Project

-This was a first-year university assignment focused on building a solid understanding of C++ basics, including functions, loops, switch statements, and string handling.
-The project demonstrates proficiency in developing a functional, interactive command-line tool.
+This C++ project was my first programming effort from 2019, created while I was learning the fundamentals of the language.
+It served as a practical application of core concepts like functions, loops, and conditional statements, resulting in a functional, interactive command-line tool for string manipulation.

 ---